 The Convergence Center is the region’s most ambitious new education ecosystem for engineering and applied science.
 It is made up of 25,000 sqm of mixed-use facilities on a 15,000 sqm plot perched on top of the Hrazdan river gorge.
 With a budget of over 25 million euros, the project will create an open platform and a vibrant community bringing together learning and entrepreneurship and connecting students, young professionals and local ventures to their global peers.

 67 firms from 24 countries submitted expressions of interest for Stage I of the EU Convergence Center for Engineering and Applied Science.
 The competition jury shortlisted three of those firms for Stage II.
-BIG – Bjarke Ingels Group, RCR Arquitectes and MVRDV will come to Yerevan to work with the jury and the Convergence Center team during a two-day workshop that will lead to the selection of the winning firm.
+BIG – Bjarke Ingels Group, RCR Arquitectes and MVRDV came to Yerevan to work with the jury and the Convergence Center team during a two-day workshop that led to the selection of the winning firm.

 Marie Lou Papazian is the founding CEO of the TUMO Center for Creative Technologies and previously led the Education for Development Foundation.
 She holds a degree in Computing in Education from Columbia University.
 She is trained as an engineer and has been lead construction manager on major building projects in New York City.